beingthakur26/Lightswind-Components/README.md

 ## Contributing
 We welcome contributions to Lightswind UI.
 Before submitting a pull request, please review our [contributing guidelines](https://lightswind.com/docs/license) to ensure your submission aligns with our project standards.

+## Changelog

+## Lightswind Inception | January 2025
+(Version - 1.0.1)

+The beginning of an innovative journey!
+We introduced Lightswind, laying the groundwork for a powerful and versatile UI component library.

+ - Over 60 expertly crafted UI components
+ - Effortless integration via NPM & CDN for open-source accessibility